Aquilegia barbaricina Arrigoni & E.Nardi

 Bloom Time: May

 Aquilegia barbaricina is a rhizomatous plant with a subterraneous stout stem and aerial stems that grow up to 2 feet (60 cm) tall, covered with fine hair, branching in the upper part of the stem into 3 to 5, nearly leafless flower stalks.
 The leaf petioles are divided once or twice (rarely three times), each division resulting in either a further set of 3 leaf-bearing stems or (at a higher level) 3 leaflets.
 The cauline leaves have short petioles and are smaller.
 Leaflets are trilobate with nearly rounded teeth on their outer edge.
-The pedicel is curved during flowering which occurs in May.
-The perianth is white to white-pinkish, the sepals lanceolate and up to 0.3 inch (8 mm) wide.
+The pedicel is curved during flowering, which occurs in May.
+The perianth is white to white-pinkish, the sepals lanceolate and up to 0.3 inches (8 mm) wide.
 Each petal has a slightly curved spur pointing straight upwards.
 The fruit is an erect capsule, produced in June.

 USDA hardiness zone 8a to 9b: from 10 °F (−12.2 °C) to 30 °F (−1.1 °C).